Bathroom Remodel Ideas – Easy DIY Projects To Makeover A Bathroom On A Budget

 The wallpaper comes in 20″ wide rolls.
 This width is nice because if you make mistakes – we made several – it’s easy to remove a small section before it dries, and start over.
 The wallpaper is inexpensive, so it doesn’t have to be stressful if you end up needing a second attempt to get it right.

-Paintable prepasted beadboard wallpaper made by Graham & Brown is high quality, and costs under $20 per roll.
+Paintable prepasted beadboard wallpaper made by Graham & Brown (Amazon) is high quality, and costs under $20 per roll.
 Each roll is 20″ x 396″ which works out to about 55 square feet of coverage per roll.

 7. DIY Mason Jar Light Fixture